 5.5.2 The performance of the Pension Fund's investments against benchmark over 2016/17 and the longer term.
-Performance over 17/18 was in line with the general benchmark, with the fund returning 5.5% (net of fees) against a benchmark of 2.5%.
+Performance over 17/18 outperformed the general benchmark, with the fund returning 5.5% (net of fees) against a benchmark of 3.5%.

-6 Post audit changes
+6. Post audit changes